goswamianshuman/browserless-poc/README.md

 ___
 ## 🔑 Swagger API Docs

+**note: if not using swagger there is postman-collection.json in code base use that in postman**

 👉 Visit: **[http://localhost:8000/api-docs](http://localhost:8000/api-docs)**

 All routes are grouped and documented by module.
 Role restrictions are noted per endpoint.